GaryB91/plunge/user_stories.md

 * see how far along the entry process I am with ease, so that I can monitor my progress

-* move through the entry process as quickly as possible, copying data on steps where possible and relevant
+* move through the entry process as quickly as possible, copying data on steps where possible and relevant either from pre-completed participants or the user account

 * create an entry for more than one person, so that I can enter my friends and family at the same time as myself